gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPScannerRepository.md

 ### -ExcludeFileTypes
 Determines any file types that are ignored during your content scan job.
 Define multiple file types using a comma-separated list.

-Define either this parameter, or the **IncludeFileTypes** parameter, but not both.
+If you define this parameter, define the **IncludeFileTypes** parameter as null.
+For example, see the sample code [above](#example-3-update-the-repository-details-excluding-msg-and-tmp-files).

 Relevant only when the **OverrideContentScanJob** parameter is set to **on**.